This package provides the basis for implementing the Ambient Context pattern.

 Showing the top 1 NuGet packages that depend on Architect.AmbientContexts:

 Reliable unique ID generation for distributed applications.
-This package provides tools for ID management.
+This package provides highly tuned tools for ID generation and management.
 Auto-increment IDs reveal sensitive information.
 UUIDs (also known as GUIDs) are inefficient as primary keys in a database.
-Having two different IDs is cumbersome and counterintuitive. - For a 96-bit UUID replacement that is *efficient as a primary key* and has *virtually no caveats*, use **CompanyUniqueId**. - For a 64-bit UUID replacement that is *extremely efficient as a primary key* but *requires dependency registration and a synchronization mechanism*, use **Fluid**. - To expose IDs externally in a sensitive environment *where zero metadata can be leaked*, transform them with **PublicIdentities**. - To assign a unique ID to each distinct application or instance thereof, use an ApplicationInstanceIdSource. https://github.com/TheArchitectDev/Architect.Identities
+Having two different IDs is cumbersome and counterintuitive.
+We can do better. - For a 93-bit UUID replacement that is efficient as a primary key and has virtually no caveats, use the DistributedId. - For a 64-bit UUID replacement that is extremely efficient as a primary key, use the Fluid. - To expose IDs externally in a sensitive environment where zero metadata must be leaked, transform them with PublicIdentities. - To assign a unique ID to each distinct application or instance thereof, use an ApplicationInstanceIdSource. https://github.com/TheArchitectDev/Architect.Identities

 This package is not used by any popular GitHub repositories.